What are citations?

 Resources for MLA Citation Style

-MLA Citation Style is the citation style you'll be using for your capstone research papers.
-The current version of the MLA Citation Style is noted in the MLA Handbook (8th edition).
+MLA Citation Style is the citation style you'll be using for your research papers and assignments.
+The current version of the MLA Citation Style is noted in the MLA Handbook (9th edition).
 Use the resources below to see how to cite using MLA.

 You can also ask Brian Vetruba, your librarian for this course, for citation assistance.